-If your child tends to have temper tantrums, you can help him by:
+If your child tends to have temper tantrums, you can help her by:

-- helping him put away her toys (Make this a fun time by making a game out of it.)
+- helping her put away her toys (Make a game out of it.)

-- showing him what he can do (If he can't run, show him he can walk fast.)
+- showing her what she can do (If she can't run, show her she can walk fast.)

 - focusing her attention on another activity

-- trying to get him to talk about how he's feeling
+- trying to get her to talk about how she's feeling

-- teaching him to act out his anger in an appropriate way (such as drawing or screaming into a pillow).
+- teaching her to act out her anger in an appropriate way (such as drawing or screaming into a pillow)

 Almost all children have temper tantrums between the ages of 1 and 3.
 Tantrums usually stop by age 4.